notagain-pwn/hackthebox/CTF/Cyber Apocalypse 2025/coding/Enchanted Cipher/README.md

    - The number of shift groups.
    - A list of shift values (integers between 1 and 25), one for each group, in order.

+## 🏛️ What is a Caesar Cipher?

+The **Caesar cipher** is one of the oldest and simplest encryption techniques.
+Named after Julius Caesar (who reportedly used it to protect military messages), it works by shifting each letter in the plaintext by a fixed number of positions in the alphabet.

+For example, with a shift of 3:
+- `a` → `d`
+- `b` → `e`
+- `c` → `f`
+- and so on...

+It wraps around at the end, so:
+- `x` → `a`
+- `y` → `b`
+- `z` → `c`

+👉 It’s easy to implement, easy to break — but still a fun starting point for exploring classical ciphers!

+In this challenge, the Caesar cipher is enhanced with random shifts and grouping, making it slightly trickier than the original.

 ## Example 🔍

 **Input:**